Building positive behaviors is as important as dealing with negative habits. Here are eight ways to use your habitual nature to create good habits.

 Also, make daily goals.
 Keep the list short, only five or six items.
 Building good behaviors is easy if you take it one step at a time.
 This will give you direction but not overwhelm.
 If you already use a to-do list, then scale it back to only ten things.
 Next, make sure one of these is the second and third practices below.

 Next, be sure to make time for meditation.
 Start small just two minutes.
 No matter how tight your schedule everyone can spare two minutes.
-We recommend starting with mindfulness meditation practice, which includes both seated and moving forms.
+We recommend starting with mindfulness meditation practice.
+This includes both seated and moving forms.
 It’s easy.
 This practice provides more energy and focus and is good for overall health and welfare.
 Use your smartphone to set a reminder every day.
 We know there are benefits to meditation.
 So, start today.

 This is the essence of taking time for yourself.
 Learning to fold your attention inward is a key to mental and physical health.
 A two-minute break can recharge your mental batteries and center your focus.
 Meditation is the foundation of good habits because it provides clarity of thought.